 Naturally, before we delve into our psyches and have ourselves a shootout with the forces of darkness, we need first to define what is a war game.

 It is a common belief that all war games have the same three characteristics:

 Part of what makes a game a war game is simulating the “the activity of war” and the right vocabulary and jargon.

-It makes sense if you think about it.
 Only games that depict the act of war, not necessarily realistically, can be called war games.
 The concept doesn’t have to be front and center, but an online war game can’t be one without war.

 Not all war simulation can, or should be classed as war games.

 For example, military maneuvers may be a simulation of war, but they don’t have a lot to do with gaming.